 Harley Davidson is a classic rebel brand

-Brands which embody the Hero: Dr Martins, Apple, Harley Davison, American Apparel, Anonymous, Jack Daniels, Vans.
+Brands which embody the Rebel: Virgin, Off-White, Dr Martins, Apple, Harley Davison, American Apparel, Anonymous, Jack Daniels, Vans.

 The Rebel sits in the quadrant of archetypes which serve the customer motivation of 'Mastery & Esteem'.
 It appeals to those who want to overcome an obstacle in their way.